Welcome to the first annual Gainesville “Old Florida” Birding and Nature Festival -

 April 18-20, 2014!

 Gainesville, Florida is widely known for its nature, sustainability and innovation and we want to share it with you!
 We are home to nearby springs, birds, butterflies, and bats!
 We have hundreds of acres of County and Water Management District conservation areas in which to go birding and hiking, two state parks, the Devil’s Millhopper sinkhole, Cedar Key and its surrounding scrub and gulf coast waters, Ocala National Forest with scrub jays and red-cockaded woodpeckers, and we have bison, wild Spanish horses and more.
+This will also be Florida’s only International Migratory Bird Day event, which we will celebrate with children’s events Saturday and a celebration Saturday night!
 Check out our festival blog posts to follow the planning of the festival!

 The weekend will also be host to the City of Gainesville’s Farm and Forest Festival as well as the Florida Natural History Museum’s three day Earth Day Celebration.
-It is a great time to be in Gainesville and a perfect time for Alumni to visit and show your family where you went to college!
+Spring is a great time to be in Gainesville and a perfect time for Alumni to visit and show your family the natural beauty found where you went to college!

 This year’s event will be held from April 18-20, 2014 at the Hampton Inn and Suites, Downtown Gainesville: 101 S.E.
 1st Ave.
 Gainesville, FL 32601 (352) 240-9300.

 For more information or to contact us about the Gainesville “Old Florida” Birding and Nature Festival, contact us at Terri at GainesvilleEcotours (dot) com or (904) 704-4087.